PROB

 Possible Causes

-Damaged meat probe cable, Probe tip exposed to direct flame, Loose probe jack connection, Failed meat probe sensor
+A damaged meat probe cable, probe tip exposed to direct flame, loose probe jack connection, or a failed meat probe sensor.

 How to Fix / Troubleshooting